 Students are introduced to the principles of psychology and basic psychological processes.
 They are introduced to the brain and the nervous system, genes and behaviour, sensory processes, perception, consciousness, learning and memory.
 Historical foundations of psychology, as well as research methods and data analysis procedures used in psychology are also examined.
 Note: Both PSYC 103 and PSYC 104 are prerequisites for second-year psychology courses; however, students can take them in any order or concurrently.
-Students cannot earn credit for more than one of PSYC 101 and PSYC 103.
+Prerequisite: ENG 100.
+Note that credit cannot be earned for more than one of PSYC 101 and PSYC 103 and health.
+Historical foundations of psychology and research methods and data analysis procedures used in psychology are examined.
+Both PSYC 103 and PSYC 104 are prerequisites for all second-year psychology courses; however, students can take them in any order or concurrently.
 Prerequisite: ENG 100